JadedTuna/chip8/README.md

 Bugs & problems
 ===============
 Please report any bugs & problems in the issues section!
-This will help me improve the emulator
+This will help me improve the emulator.